The Price Of Prudence In Target Date Funds

 The explanation for the underperformance in the 2010 fund is the opportunity cost of being safe; risky assets have performed better than cash.
 The underperformance of the longer-dated 2050 fund is due to the fact that diversification has been penalized in this decade because US stocks have dominated, as shown in the following graph.

 But this underperformance evolved through time.
-The 2010 fund came through 2007-2008 with flying colors, and led the industry for many years, but gradually lost ground to the riskier industry 2010 fund, as shown in the following:
+The 2010 fund came through 2007-2008 with flying colors and led the industry for many years, but gradually lost ground to the riskier industry 2010 fund, as shown in the following:

 Conclusion